superman-lopez/ag-grid-auto-complete/README.md

 - `rowData` of the presented options, in ag-Grid compliant format.
 - `columnDefs` of the presented options, in ag-Grid compliant format.
 - `propertyRendered` the field that is shown in the renderer, and thus used for the text autocomplete.
+- `returnObject` boolean flag to return either the undelying object of the row, or the text value of the cell.
+If enabled, recommended to use the renderer or another solution.

 And optionally for the cellRenderer the following configuration is needed under `cellRendererParams`
 - `propertyRendered` the field that is shown in the renderer.